Amjad50/plastic/README.md

 #### Advantages
 1. Ability to add buttons and menus which enable easier integration for debuggers and anything similar.
+2. Ability to open a NES file through the menu.
+3. Can run without specifying a ROM from the command line.
 #### Disadvantages
 1. Does not offer gamepad support, but it can be added through other external libraries.